 Make the most of light evenings

 One thing you’ll notice about Malaga in October is how dark it is in the mornings.
 It doesn’t really get light until almost 8am.
 But the upside are the light evenings.
 Unlike northern Europe where it’s lamps on and curtains drawn by 6pm, in Malaga the sun doesn’t set until just after 8pm.
 Stroll the streets, parks and seafront promenades to take maximum advantage of these longer evenings.
 And don’t forget to enjoy a little something as you watch the sun go down.

 Check out the new art

 Our museum suggestion for things to do in Malaga in October takes you to the city’s art museums.
-Most welcome new exhibitions in early October and this season promises to showcase some excellent paintings, sculptures and installations by renowned artists.
+As usual, this season showcases some excellent paintings, sculptures and installations by renowned artists.
 For full details on what’s on where, check out our Autumn Art in Malaga article.
 And to stay bang up-to-date with new exhibitions, sign up to our free fortnightly newsletter.

 Buy some Malaga raisins and figs